CampusConnect-NovaNexus/CC-LMS-backend/README.md

-# Campus Connect Exam API Documentation
+# Campus Connect LMS API Documentation

 ## API Overview
 This documentation provides details on the Campus Connect Exam API endpoints, their usage, and the database structure to help frontend developers integrate with the backend.